 Setup WebApp client to allow entrants the ability to authenticate using google ID.

 First setup the OAuth Consent screen, this is the screen that is shown to the entrants when they try to login.
+Select the Configure Consent Screen button.

-How you are ready to create an OAuth client ID to represent your Launchpad6 contest site.
+Once you select save you are now you are ready to create an OAuth client ID to represent your Launchpad6 contest site.

 Select Web application as your Application type